Tinari adds to judicial earnings with pension

 Tinari, who retired early from her post as a District Court judge, will become a state Supreme Court Justice in January with a $208,000 salary - plus a pension of up to about $114,000.

-Marian Tinari, one of Suffolk’s most high-profile judges in the past year, may be about become the county’s highest paid jurist.
+Marian Tinari, one of Suffolk County’s most high-profile judges in the past year, may be about become the county’s highest-paid jurist.

-Tinari, 64, wife of Suffolk Conservative Party Chairman Frank Tinari, was virtually assured election as a Supreme Court justice as part of a nine judge cross-endorsement agreement between Democrats, Conservatives and the Independence Party.
+Tinari, 64, the wife of Suffolk Conservative Party Chairman Frank Tinari, was virtually assured election as a Supreme Court justice as part of a nine-judge cross-endorsement agreement among Democrats, Conservatives and the Independence Party.

 Her Supreme Court nomination in September came after she withdrew as the cross-endorsed candidate for Suffolk Surrogate judge, a politically potent post because of the power to award lucrative patronage appointments connected with wills, estates and adoptions.